Learning Somali Language: A Comprehensive Guide

 Advanced Aspects of Learning Somali Language

-In the first part of our guide, we explored the basics of learning Somali, including the alphabet, basic phrases, and grammar essentials.
-Now, let’s dive deeper into the unique writing systems of Somali, additional learning strategies, and the cultural richness that comes with mastering the language.
+In the first part of our guide, we went over the basics of learning Somali, including the alphabet, basic phrases, and grammar essentials.
+Now, letdelve deeper into the unique writing systems of Somali, additional learning strategies, and the cultural richness that comes with mastering the language.

 Writing Systems of Somali

-Somali has a fascinating history of written language, utilizing various scripts over the centuries.
-Each script offers a glimpse into the rich cultural tapestry of Somali speakers.
+Somalis have a very interesting history of written language, using different scripts throughout the centuries.
+Each of these scripts provides window into the great cultural tapestry of the Somali speakers.

 1. Latin Alphabet

-As mentioned, the Latin alphabet is the official script for Somali.
-It is straightforward for those familiar with the Latin alphabet used in English and many other languages.
-This script was adopted in 1972 and is now the standard for writing Somali.
+As indicated, the Latin alphabet is the official script for Somali.
+It is straightforward for those accustomed to the Latin alphabet used in English and most other languages.
+This script was adopted in 1972 and is now the norm in writing Somali.

 2. Arabic Script – Wadaad’s Writing

-The Arabic script was introduced to Somali in the 13th century to aid Koranic teaching.
-This script, known as Wadaad’s writing (وَداد), was based on the Maay dialect of Southern Somalia.
-It underwent several modifications over the centuries, particularly in the 1950s when Somali linguist Muuse Xaaji Ismaaciil Galaal introduced new symbols for vowels.
+The Arabic script was introduced to Somali in the 13th century to facilitate Koranic teaching.
+This script, Wadaads writing (وَداد), was based on the Maay dialect of Southern Somalia.
+It was modified several times over the centuries, notably in the 1950s when Somali linguist Muuse Xaaji Ismaaciil Galaal introduced new symbols for the vowels.

 Sample Text in Arabic Script: صَومالي˜ [æ̀f sɔ̀ːmɑ́ːlì]